Runaway Traveller

 View from the overnight ferry from Brindisi to Vlore

-Albania should be at the top of your Mediterranean wishlist!
-If you’re in Italy, it’s easy to catch the overnight ferry from Brindisi to Vlore.
+If you’re in Italy, it’s easy to catch the overnight ferry from Brindisi to Vlore, Albania.
+And this lesser-visited country should be on your Mediterranean bucket list!
 Sure, you can fly into Tirana, but that’s bad for the environment and you then have to catch a looooong bus to get to all the good beaches in the south.
+And let’s be honest, an overnight ferry is better for the plot.

-Overnight ferry from Brindisi to Vlore
+Key points about the ferry from Brindisi to Vlore

 • Check in is 3 hours before departure